BarkinKctp/CI-CD-Pipeline-Testing/README.md

 - Install Azure App Service extension
 - Sign in and select your Web App
 - Right-click project folder -> **Deploy to Web App...**
-- Deploy Managed identity from Azure portal
+- Configure the Managed Identity or App Registration in the Azure portal
-- Add Federated credential and permissions to the Managed Identity
+- Add Federated credential and permissions to the Managed Identity / App Registration
 - Startup command (if needed): `gunicorn --bind=0.0.0.0 --timeout 600 app.main:app`

 ---